ShieldOrder/process-layer-doctrine/applications/zcg/02-End-to-End-Decision-Flow.md

 - Reporting formats and depth are not uniform

 Monitoring is largely:
-- Read-only
+- Read only
-- Based on applicant-provided information
+- Based on applicant provided information
 - Contextualized by committee judgment

----

 ## 2.7 Completion, Renewal, or Termination